bluecatengineering/auto-forms/README.md

 ## Documentation

-`useFormField`- Returns the field by value as well as a function to edit the field outside of the input, similar to hooks in react.
+`useFormField`- Returns the field by value as well as a function to edit the field outside of the input, similar to hooks in React.

-`useFormState`- Returns object containing entire state of form.
+`useFormState`- Returns an object containing the entire state of form.

 `validateAnd`- Validates an array of functions, only returns null if all validations rules pass.